kisurizzz/project-1-currency-converter/README.md

 ### Requirements

-* A computer with a bash terminal and node installed.
+* A computer with a terminal and node installed.
 * Access to the internet.
 * json server